Venryx/react-vmenu/README.md

 1) Compile the TS (TypeScript) files to JS, either by:
 1.A) Open the project in Visual Studio Code and run the build task. (ctrl+shift+b)
 1.B) Open console in "Main" folder, and run ```npm run dev```

-### Making changes

-* For JS (ui) changes, edit the files in "Main/Source".
-(I use Visual Studio Code)
-* For Java changes, edit the files in "Main/android/app/src".
-(I use Android Studio)